Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups

+Again, we need $S$ to be closed under $\beta$, so we must compute $\beta(Y_2)$ and $\beta(Y_3)$.
+These calculations are shown in Figures 32 \& 33.
 Luckily, $\beta(Y_2)$ is a rotated copy of $Y_2$, so $\beta(Y_3)$ is the only other new graph that we must add to $S$ after this step.
-The table on page 25 contains information about every connected component that arises from the fiber products of every pair of graphs in $S=\{W,Y_1,\beta(Y_1),Y_2, Y_3, \beta(Y_3)\}$ where we use $Y_4=Y_2\sqcup Y_3\sqcup\beta(Y_3)$ to streamline computations.
-Some connected components that arise over the course of these computations are subgraphs of multiple of $W,Y_1,\beta(Y_1),Y_2,Y_3,\beta(Y_3)$.
+Table 1 contains information about every connected component that arises from the fiber products of every pair of graphs in $S=\{\sigma(W),Y_1,\beta(Y_1),Y_2, Y_3, \beta(Y_3)\}$ where we define $Y_4=Y_2\sqcup Y_3\sqcup\beta(Y_3)$ to streamline computations.
+Some connected components that arise over the course of these computations are subgraphs of multiple elements in $\{W,Y_1,\beta(Y_1),Y_2,Y_3,\beta(Y_3)\}$.
 In these situations, a choice was made regarding which column this component is counted in.
 This choice is arbitrary and does not affect the finiteness of $S$.

-Applying the same reasoning as in Section 4.3.5 to the above table proves that $S$ is finite.
-By Lemma 3.6, this proves that $A_{2,3,8}$ has finite stature with respect to its vertex groups.
+Applying the same reasoning as in Section 4.3.5 to Table~\ref{tab:subgraph-counts} proves that $S$ is finite.
+By Lemma 3.9, this proves that $A_{2,3,8}$ has finite stature with respect to its vertex groups.
 Therefore, by Theorem 1.3, $A_{2,3,8}$ is residually finite. \end{proof}

-\section{Accessing the Python Program}
+\section{Accessing the Python program}

 The program used to analyze the connected components that arise in the $A_{2,3,8}$ fiber products is available at